syedmahmad/ai-bot-NLU/README.md

 ## Building for Production

-To build your Next.js application for production:
+To build your application for production:

-This command generates an optimized production build in the `.next` directory.
+This command generates an optimized production build
     npm run build

 ## Linting and Code Formatting